feonit/olap-cube-js/README.md

 - [Surrogate key][8] is internally generated as unique identifier for dimension member (used composite dimension keys)
 - The ability to edit data
 - Filling - solution for [Typical Multidimensional Problem: missing values][9]
+- Multiple hierarchies (each cube dimension can contains more then one hierarchies, dimension with both fiscal and calendar years is one classic example)

 ## Getting Started